Anthonymuro/aisd-jse-on-the-job-2/README.md

 ## 2. **Starting from Last Week's Data**
 In this step, you will build upon the variables you created in last week's assignment.
 You will begin with the variables in your `index.js` file, which represent your store's name, products, prices, and store hours.
 The goal for this step is to remove the `console.log()` statements temporarily and focus on how to structure your data more efficiently for later use.

-Your folder name may vary based on your selection of the eCommerce store type.

 ### Example from Last Week (OTJ-1)